 The Wisconsin Humanities Council is providing rapid-response funding to nonprofit humanities and cultural organizations that are facing financial hardship resulting from the COVID-19 coronavirus.
 Funding for these grants has been provided by the National Endowment for the Humanities (NEH) as part of the Coronavirus Aid, Relief and Economic Security (CARES) Act economic stabilization plan.

-- Grants of up to $7,500 are offered to nonprofit organizations across Wisconsin that provide humanities programming as a significant part of their mission and that are facing financial hardship due to COVID-19.
+- Grants of up to $7,500 were for nonprofit organizations across Wisconsin that provide humanities programming as a significant part of their mission and that are facing financial hardship due to COVID-19.

-- Grants are available for general operating expenses only.
+- Grants for general operating expenses only.
 These include expenses such as salaries, rent, utilities, supplies, and equipment.
 (Organizations seeking funding for a humanities project may apply for a WHC Mini or Major grant.)

 - No matching funds required.